mosip/mosip-infra/deployment/sandbox/README.md

 **_Note:_** This is a major step before installing anything.
 You have to execute all the remaining steps as a root user.

 ### MOSIP Kernel
-1. First, please make sure you are root user.
+1. Make sure that, you are the root user.
 1. Install the kernel module by executing the below command.
 This is the base for all other modules.
     ```
     $ sh install-mosip-kernel.sh